twlite/discord-ytdl-core/README.md

   it returns `opus` stream if `opusEncoded` is set to `true`.

 - Other options are the options for **[ytdl-core](https://npmjs.com/package/ytdl-core)**.

-# API
-## YTDL.arbitraryStream(source, options)
-This method allows you to play the stream from other sources rather than just `youtube`.
-Stream source must be a string.
-Example Stream Source: **[https://listen.moe/kpop/opus](https://listen.moe/kpop/opus)**.
-Options are listed above.

 # Example
 ## Playing Opus Encoded Stream